That's why we all need to do everything we can to prevent the spread of the illness.

 - have certain medical conditions including asthma, a weakened immune system, bronchitis and chronic liver disease

 - receive a carer's allowance, or you are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill

-If you are eligible for a free vaccination for any of these reasons, and choose to take this up with your GP or local pharmacy, we would be grateful if you could let your manager know that you have been vaccinated.
+If you're eligible for a free vaccination for any of these reasons, and choose to take this up with your GP or local pharmacy, we'd be grateful if you could let your manager know that you have been vaccinated.

 This will help us to keep accurate records of the number of staff vaccinated.

 For most healthy people, flu is an unpleasant but fairly short lived illness that includes symptoms such as: